pupcus/katabatic/README.md

 See the helpers.clj (and the tests at some point) for all the helper functions you have availiable.

 ## Thanks
-A huge thanks to Weather Underground for making the API, and thanks to my dad for helping me out when I couldn't figure out how to do something.
+A huge thanks to Weather Underground for making the API, and to my dad for helping me out when I couldn't figure out how to do something.

 ## License
 Copyright © 2017 jbmagination